trading-album-stickers/trading-album-stickers-front/CONTRIBUTING.md

-# Welcome to Trading Album Stickers contributing guide
+# Welcome to Sticker Collection contributing guide

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.